Bengali Phulkopir Singara / Aloo Gobhi / Gobi Ke Samose / Potato Cauliflower Samosa

 Thickness of rolled out samosa dough decides how your samosas are going to taste like.
 If you rolled out the samosa dough too thick, it will never get the blisters or air pockets but it will take long time to get cooked through.
 Say around 20-25 minute.
 And the shell will be smooth and evenly browned one.

-For this recipe, I have rolled out the dough slightly thinner than I usually do it for potato samosa, becasue this will ensure both khasta / flaky with nice crunch.
-This will give you samosa with few tiny airpockets or blistered shell but it taste great that way.
+For this recipe, I have rolled out the dough slightly thinner than I usually do it for potato samosa, because this will ensure both khasta / flaky with nice crunch.
+This will give you samosa with few tiny air pockets or blistered shell but it taste great that way.